6 Simple Hacks for Decorating Your Home for Christmas

 Use Decor to Hide Cords

 Another creative way to hide extension cords is to use decor!
 I hung some cable knit stockings and set some long, vintage skis on the wall where I needed to hide a long cord.
 I love the way it looks, and I’m so happy the cord is hidden!
+If you are using battery operated lights, a jar, bowl or vase can conceal the battery pack.

 PIN IT FOR LATER